KeyingLucyWang/React_Dropdown/README.md

 (4) Delete all files in my-app/src.

-(5) Copy over all files in the cloned responsitory's src folder (React_Dropdown/src)
+(5) Copy over all files in the cloned responsitory's src folder (React_Dropdown/src) into my-app/src

 (6) Navigate to the my-app folder: